Video camera tube: Vidicon

 A vidicon tube is a video camera tube design in which the target material is a photoconductor.
-The vidicon was developed in the 1950s at RCA by P. K. Weimer, S. V. Forgue and R. R. Goodrich as a simple alternative to the structurally and electrically complex image orthicon.
+The vidicon was developed in 1950 at RCA by P. K. Weimer, S. V. Forgue and R. R. Goodrich as a simple alternative to the structurally and electrically complex image orthicon.
 While the initial photoconductor used was selenium, other targets—including silicon diode arrays—have been used.
+Vidicons with these targets are known as Si-vidicons or Ultricons.

 The vidicon is a storage-type camera tube in which a charge-density pattern is formed by the imaged scene radiation on a photoconductive surface which is then scanned by a beam of low-velocity electrons.
-The fluctuating voltage coupled out to a video amplifier can be used to reproduce the scene being imaged.
+This surface is on a glass plate and is also called the target.
+More specifically, this glass plate is covered in a transparent, electrically conductive, indium tin oxide (ITO) layer, on top of which the photoconductive surface is formed by depositing photoconductive material which can be applied as small squares with insulation between the squares.
+The photoconductor is normally an insulator but becomes partially conductive when struck by electrons.
+The output of the tube comes from the ITO layer.

+The target is kept at a positive voltage of 30 volts and the cathode in the tube is at a voltage of negative 30 volts.
+The cathode releases electrons which are modulated by grid G1 and accelerated by grid G2 creating an electron beam.
+Magnetic coils deflect, focus, and align the electron beam so it can scan the surface of the target.
+The beam deposits electrons on the target and when enough photons strike the target, a difference in current is produced between the two electrically conductive layers of the target, and due to a connection to an electrical resistor this difference is output as a voltage.
+The fluctuating voltage created in the target is coupled to a video amplifier and used to reproduce the scene being imaged, in other words it is the video output.
 The electrical charge produced by an image will remain in the face plate until it is scanned or until the charge dissipates.
+Special Vidicons can have resolutions of up to 5,000 TV lines.

 By using a pyroelectric material such as triglycine sulfate (TGS) as the target, a vidicon sensitive over a broad portion of the infrared spectrum is possible.
 This technology was a precursor to modern microbolometer technology, and mainly used in firefighting thermal cameras.